Anthony DiNozzo

-Anthony D. "Tony" DiNozzo, Jr. /dɪˈnoʊzoʊ/ is a fictional character from the CBS TV series NCIS portrayed by American actor Michael Weatherly.
-An original cast character created by producer Donald P. Bellisario, he is credited in episode 306, but actually appearing in 305 of the series.
-He has also made guest appearances on the spin-offs NCIS: Los Angeles and NCIS: New Orleans.
+Anthony D. "Tony" DiNozzo Jr. /dɪˈnoʊzoʊ/ is a fictional character from the CBS TV series NCIS portrayed by American actor Michael Weatherly.
+Created by producer Donald P. Bellisario, he appears as a series regular in the first 13 seasons before departing in the season 13 finale "Family First".
+He has also made guest appearances in the spin-offs NCIS: Los Angeles and NCIS: New Orleans, and returned as lead character for NCIS: Tony & Ziva.